-Life force or Prana or Qi is a vital energy which keeps our body nourished.
+Lifeforce or Prana or Qi is the vital energy that keeps our body nourished.
 By channeling this life force to various internal organs, we can develop good health and reverse the effects of aging.
-Bones provide the essential structure for the human body, protect crucial organs and nourishes us by creating red & white blood cells.
+Bones provide the essential structure for the human body, protect crucial organs, and nourishes us by creating red and white blood cells.
 Bone Breathing utilizes breathing techniques and brings this life force to heal the bones.

 “Bone Breathing or bone compression is the method of ‘Cleansing the Marrow’, or cleaning out fat in the bone marrow so that you can direct and absorb the creative (sexual) energy into the bone to help regrow the bone marrow.” – Mantak Chia

 The technique of bone breathing enables us to absorb significant amounts of Prana or Qi to strengthen our mind & body and become healthier.
 Ancient Taoist masters believed our vital energy diminishes as our body ages.
 And as a result, our bones become weaker with age.

 According to the masters, bone breathing techniques can help us slow down this process and regenerate the loss of bone marrow with regular long-term practice.
 They also believed that it can rejuvenate our immune system, blood and significantly reduce stress.